Book I, Ch. 2— The Werelight (& other spells)

 Blood matted its fur on one side.

-The wind rolled through the leaves, and (hhhhhhhhhhh) startled the critters into action.
-They bounded away.
+The wind rolled through the leaves, and (hhhhHHHhhhh) startled the critters.
+They scampered away, gone as quick as they had come.

 They went on.

 Nala thought about the boy from her daymare.
 Had he cooked the creature that he’d caught?
 She wondered if he knew how to cook.
-She hadn’t, ’til a moon or so ago.
-Something told her they were about the same age.
+She hadn’t, until a moon or so ago.
+Something told her they were about the same age, so…

 She wondered if he’d cooked it wrong, and gotten sick.
 Nala did that once, not so many days ago, and if he didn’t have enough pract—